 A native of Belgium, Swami Atmananda Udasin studied Theology, Indian Philosophy and Comparative Religion in Louvain, Paris, and Jerusalem.
 He has been deeply inspired, since the early 1980’s, by the lives and spiritual journeys of Swami Abhishiktananda (Henri Le Saux) and his realized disciple, Swami Ajatananda Saraswati (Marc Chaduc).
 He has served as President of the Abhishiktananda Society (2007-2008), of which he was an Associate Member since 1983.

-He is currently Director of the Abhishiktananda Centre for Interreligious Dialogue and is Head Monk of Ajatananda Ashram, an interreligious monastic ashram on the Ganges, in Rishikesh (North India).
+He is the Director of the Abhishiktananda Centre for Interreligious Dialogue and the Head Monk of Ajatananda Ashram, an interreligious monastic ashram on the Ganges, in Rishikesh (North India).
+Website: www.ajatananda.org

 Rev. Dr. Monodeep Daniel

-Rev. Dr. Monodeep Daniel is Secretary of the Delhi Brotherhood Society, a Delhi based NGO with programmes for self-empowerment.
+Rev. Dr. Monodeep Daniel is Chairman of the Delhi Brotherhood Society, a Delhi based NGO with programmes for self-empowerment.
 A leading theologian in India, he is also deeply committed to justice and social action for India's underprivileged classes.
 He is the author of a doctoral thesis presented at the Free University of Amsterdam (2013) on the great Indian visionary B. R. Ambedkar, the main architect of the Indian Constitution.

 Rev. Dr. Monodeep Daniel is Dean of St.Stephen's College (Delhi) and has been involved in interreligious dialogue in many ways, especially with diverse religious groups among the Dalits.